plbstl/first-contribution/README.md

 [![CodeQL](https://github.com/plbstl/first-contribution/actions/workflows/codeql.yml/badge.svg)](https://github.com/plbstl/first-contribution/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-Automatically respond to a user's first contribution to your repository, using GitHub Actions.
+Automatically respond to a user's first issue or pull request in your repository.

 ## Usage

 You can respond to first-time contributors when they open new issues and pull requests.
-You can also respond when those opened issues or pull requests are closed.
+You can also respond when those opened issues and pull requests are closed.

 - All inputs are optional.
 - All inputs have no default values (except for `token` which defaults to `{{ github.token }}`).